7 amazing Australian places to visit this autumn

 Iconic Cradle Mountain-Lake St Clair National Park bursts with colour thanks to a natural spectacle known as ‘The Turning of the Fagus’.
 The fagus is a cold-climate deciduous beech tree endemic to Tasmania, and from late April through May it puts on a stunning show: the wide variety of shades creates a visual feast.
 Another prime place to witness the fabulous fagus is Mount Field National Park, accessible from Hobart.

 5. Bright, Victoria

 Have your camera handy in Bright because this popular High Country town is well-named.
 It is ablaze with colour each autumn thanks largely to its many deciduous trees.

 Witness this captivating sight while strolling along one of several enticing walking tracks; some paths lead to lookouts that comprehensively reveal this immense splendour.
 Cycling is another prime activity in Bright and its surrounds.

-Embrace the vibe by being in town for the Bright Autumn Festival (22 April-1 May), a 10-day celebration of the area’s colour and seasonal produce.
+Embrace the vibe by being in town for the Bright Autumn Festival (28 April-7 May 2017), a bustling celebration of the area’s colour and seasonal produce.

 6. Yarra Valley, Victoria